Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 Blockbid’s 2017 ICO raised 3,518 ETH and the platform’s beta phase began on 16 April 2018.
 CEO Ben Sapper, COO David Sapper and Director Gabriel Govinda head up the Blockbid team.

-Which cryptocurrencies will I be able to buy/sell?
+Which cryptocurrencies can I buy/sell?

 Phase one of the beta test will provide access to a selection of the world’s biggest cryptocurrencies: